hyperledger/besu-docs/docs/public-networks/how-to/bonsai-limit-trie-logs.md

 :::

 :::note
 Ensure you are using Besu version 24.6.0 or later.
-If you are using an older verison, upgrade or refer to the older version of the documentation.
+If you are using an older version, upgrade or refer to the older version of the documentation.
 :::

 1. Stop Besu.